ilkkamtk/WSK/Week3/07-validation.md

     export {validationErrors, ...};
     ```

-3. Add validation middleware to the route handler and validation rules to the request body fields
+3. Add validation middleware to the route handler and validation rules to the request body fields, user creation example for `user-router.js`:

     ```js
     ...
     import {body} from 'express-validator';
+    import {validationErrors} from '../../middlewares/error-handlers.js';
     ...
     // routes for /api/users/
     userRouter.route('/')